 It is really a smart way to build your wealth?

-Whilst the Australian property market (or markets) may be challenging, there are a number of time-tested rules of real estate that don’t change, regardless of what the market, the broader economy or even the global economy is doing.
+Whilst there are clearly some economic headwinds ahead and some word wide socio-political problems ahead, but there are a number of time-tested rules of real estate that don’t change, regardless of what the market, the broader economy, or even the global economy is doing.

 Yes, our property markets are still growing – it’s going to take more than a pandemic to put a permanent stop to property price appreciation.